 Saratoga PLAN is a private nonprofit conservation organization.
 It is a 501(c)3 organization and a registered NYS charity.
 All contributions are tax deductible to the fullest extent of the law.
 Saratoga PLAN works primarily in Saratoga County but works in the greater Saratoga region, usually in collaboration with other conservation-minded partners.
 Saratoga PLAN is a member of the Land Trust Alliance, a national organization providing training for 1,700 similar land trust organizations throughout the U.S.

 How is Saratoga PLAN funded?

-Saratoga PLAN’s budget, which totals nearly $400,000 in 2015, is funded through private donations from individual supporters and business partners (48%), foundation grants (32%), government grants and contracts (8%), and Feast of the Fields, PLAN’s annual primary fundraising event (11%).
+Saratoga PLAN’s is funded through private donations from individual supporters and business partners (48%), foundation grants (32%), government grants and contracts (8%), and Feast of the Fields, PLAN’s annual primary fundraising event (11%).
 We currently have over 800 supporters who contribute time, make donations, and attend our fundraising events in support of our programs each year.
 The cost of administration and management is very low for such a small staff – less than 12%.
 Conservation projects, which can be many years in the making, are primarily funded by grants and fundraising, and can vary widely from year to year, depending on the scale of conservation being finalized in any one year.

 A copy of the latest Financial Report and Registration filed by Saratoga PLAN may be obtained from our offices, or by contacting the following state agency: